google/ExoPlayer/.github/ISSUE_TEMPLATE/question.md

 - Ask general Android development questions on Stack Overflow
 - Search existing issues, including issues that are closed https://github.com/androidx/media/issues?q=is%3Aissue
-- For ExoPlayer-related questions, please also check the ExoPlayer tracker: https://github.com/google/ExoPlayer/issues?q=is%3Aissue
+- For ExoPlayer-related questions, please also check for existing questions on the ExoPlayer tracker: https://github.com/google/ExoPlayer/issues?q=is%3Aissue

 When filing a question: